zabbix/zabbix/templates/cloud/gcp/README.md

 ## Tested versions

 This template has been tested on:
-- GCP Cloud SQL MySQL
+- GCP Cloud SQL MySQL versions: 8.0, 5.7

 ## Configuration